tculler91/datadivebar.com/Survival/bobby.md

 ### The Night Darryl's Chicken Fried Steak Tried to Kill Me

 This was 2011 and I was still runnin' big rigs back then.
 Real trucks.
 Eighteen wheels.
 Loads that'd make the pavement crack.
 Not this Econoline horseshit I do now where I'm haulin' half-pallets of God knows what to towns so far out in the sticks it might as well be Bumfuck Egypt.
 I'm talkin' about Bumfuck Iowa, actually, which is the same as Bumfuck Egypt but with more soybeans and less history.
 I'm grateful for the work.
 I ain't proud.
 But Jesus Christ do I miss the big rig.
 I miss the open road so bad it hurts.
 Nothin' in front of you but highway.
 Nothin' behind you but some shithole town you couldn't wait to leave.
 That was freedom.
 That was LIVIN'.
 Now I'm drivin' Brenda's errands in an Econoline that smells like cat piss and broken dreams and I gotta smile about it.
 Happier than a dead pig in the sunshine, that's me.
 That's a lie.
 I am not happy.
 I am never happy.
-I am Billy Lugnuts Duggan and I am permanently pissed off about everything and that is just how it is.
+I am Billy Pinkeye Duggan and I am permanently pissed off about everything and that is just how it is.

 So it's August.
 Hotter than two rats screwin' in a wool sock.
 Hotter than the underside of Satan's ballsack.
 I'm haulin' steel coils to a stamping plant outside Kearney, which is the same kind of load I was runnin' when I outran that F5 tornado on I-80 back in '03.
 I know.
 I know.
 I talk about the tornado a lot.
 Bite me.
 You outrun a funnel cloud the size of God's angry fist doin' eighty-five with forty thousand pounds of rolled steel behind you and nothin' between you and kingdom come but a Peterbilt windshield, you'd talk about it too.
 The tornado went north.
 I went south.
 Whole damn highway behind me looked like God took a weed whacker to it.
 I pulled into a Pilot Flying J, God bless 'em forever and ever amen, and I sat in that cab shakin' for twenty minutes.
 Then I ate a burrito and got back on the road.
 That is what truckers do.
 We eat gas station burritos and keep movin'.
 It is our way.